Selena Gomez vs Hailey Bieber: Who has a bigger net worth?

-The internet went crazy when Selena Gomez posed with Hailey Bieber at the Academy Museum Gala a couple of months ago.
-Contrary to popular belief, the pictures proved that the two ladies have moved on from the drama, and are now very cordial with each other.
+Are you on team Hailey or team Selena?
+A couple of months ago, the Internet went crazy when Selena Gomez posed with Hailey Bieber at the Academy Museum Gala.
+Contrary to popular belief, the pictures proved that the two ladies had moved on from their drama, and were now cordial with each other.
+For the uninitiated: Hailey is married to Justin Bieber, who was previously in an on-off relationship with Selena for eight years.
 Fans were happy to see that the two girls were bonding, but this feeling did not last for long.
-All ends broke loose when people started comparing Selena Gomez to Hailey Bieber and talked about their net worth, their career, and their behaviour in general.
+All hell broke loose, however, when people started comparing Selena Gomez to Hailey Bieber and talked about their net worth, their career, and their behaviour in general.

 Fans have seen Selena Gomez grow up from her Barney & Friends (2002–2004) days to her featuring in the lead role in Only Murders in the Building currently.
-Fans have followed her musical journey and seen her climb the ladders of Billboard charts throughout her career.
+They have also followed her musical journey and seen her scale the ladders of Billboard charts throughout her career.
 Selena Gomez enjoys a massive net worth, all thanks to the hard work that she puts in.
 Hailey Bieber came into the scene much later.
-She garnered more fame for dating Justin Bieber than for walking on ramps for big brands.
-She also enjoys a massive net worth that is worth taking note of.
+She garnered more fame for dating Justin Bieber than for walking at fashion shows for big brands.
+Regardless, she also enjoys a massive net worth that is worth taking note of.

 A comparison of Selena Gomez and Hailey Bieber’s net worth

 Selena Gomez and Hailey Bieber are very successful in their respective careers.
 Apart from this, both ladies also have beauty and skincare lines.
-Selena’s beauty brand is named Rare Beauty, while Hailey’s skincare brand is popular as Rhode Skin.
-The Same Old Love singer has also ventured into other different businesses that she manages herself.
+Selena’s beauty brand is named Rare Beauty, while Hailey’s skincare brand is Rhode Skin.
+Selena has also ventured into other different businesses that she manages herself.

 Selena Gomez’s net worth